dotnet/source-build/Documentation/sourcebuild-in-repos/build-info.md

 This is a collection of notes about how source-build can differ in general from your repo's build and what kind of issues that can create.

-## Single version and single RID build
+## Single-version and single-RID build

 Source-build is required to build on a single machine with no internet access.
 This means that we build targeting a single RID, usually the non-portable RID